 - Gap insurance.
-If you total your car in an accident and you still owe money on it, this coverage pays the difference between what your insurer will cover and the remainder of your existing loan or lease.
+If you total your car in an accident and you still owe money on it, this coverage pays the difference between what your insurer will cover and the remainder of your loan or lease.

 How to find the right business auto insurance

 When looking for business auto insurance, it’s better to err on the side of caution.
-Overall, the right policy will meet your three main needs:
+Overall, the right policy will meet three main needs: